plr108-zz/ballpark-map/README.md

 * [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) -- Used to get Wikipedia information about the ballparks.

-* [Flickr API](https://www.flickr.com/services/api/) -- Used to get Flickr pcitures related to the ballparks.
+* [Flickr API](https://www.flickr.com/services/api/) -- Used to get Flickr pictures related to the ballparks.

 Framework used: